18th November 2022

-More than just one family member is having a scan in the hospital, one of Sarah’s regular check-ups not only confirmed that her baby will be a boy but also produced an amazing set of photos.
-Isn’t today’s technology wonderful?
+More than one family member has recently found themselves in the hospital for scans.
+One of Sarah’s routine check-ups confirmed that her baby is a boy and produced an incredible set of photographs.
+Isn’t modern technology marvellous?

-On Wednesday the 9th of November Sue and I were off on different rambles, Sue to a forest near Peterborough with her U3A group and I with Sean and John to Wymondham.
-I picked Sean up from home in Harborough before the fifty-minute drive to meet John in the carpark of the Berkley Arms.
-On the way we passed the spot in Church Langton where Jamie had his accident exactly a week before, there was now little evidence of the crash other than scuffed turf on the verge.
+On Wednesday, 9th November, Sue and I set off on separate rambles, Sue to a forest near Peterborough with her U3A group, and I to Wymondham with Sean and John.
+I collected Sean from his home in Harborough and we drove the fifty minutes to meet John in the car park of the Berkeley Arms.
+On the way, we passed the spot in Church Langton where Jamie had his accident exactly a week earlier.
+There was little evidence of the crash now, apart from some scuffed turf on the verge.

 What is this life if, full of care,